Session 5.

 Set Up

-Divide the players into two groups and organize a 5v5 game on each field.
+• Divide the players into two groups and organize balanced teams.

 Your Role